 Secondary beams at the FRS target are selected by the FRS according to their magnetic rigidity only, thus mixed secondary beams containing isotopes with similar mass-over-charge ratio are transported to the experimental area.
 The incident projectiles are uniquely identifed on an event-by-event basis by utilizing energy loss and time-of-flight measurements.

 In a similar manner, the fragments produced through interactions with the reaction target are identifed.
-Here, the magnetic rigidity is determined from three position measurements defning the trajectories of the charged projectile residues in the magnetic field of a large-gap dipole magnet placed behind the target.
+Here, the magnetic rigidity is determined from three position measurements defning the trajectories of the charged projectile residues in the magnetic field of a large-acceptance dipole magnet GLAD placed behind the target.
 Additional energy loss and time-of-flight measurements allow unique identifcation of the outgoing fragments and determination of their momenta.
+Several detectors, such as start detector, ToF wall, fiber detectors, Si detectors and ionisation chambers have been developed for this purpose.